 2. Traditional method

-You may also your pre-defined absolute value for brick size.
+You may also your pre-defined absolute value for the brick size.
 New bricks are only created when price movement is at least as large as the pre-determined brick size.
 The upside to this method is that it is very straightforward and it is easy to anticipate when and where new bricks will form.
 The downside is that selecting the correct brick size for a specific instrument will take some experimentation.

 How to find trend direction?